Batman Sourcebook: Reception

-In the August–September 1986 edition of Adventurer (Issue #3), the reviewer thought the first edition of this supplement was "a reference work of great value to anybody wishing to play the part of Batman, or interested in his friends and foes."
-The reviewer concluded, "this is an excellent piece of research, well supported with illustrations and plenty of detail."
+In the August–September 1986 edition of Adventurer (issue #3), the reviewer thought the first edition of this supplement was "a reference work of great value to anybody wishing to play the part of Batman, or interested in his friends and foes".
+The reviewer called "an excellent piece of research, well supported with illustrations and plenty of detail".

+Russell Grant Collins reviewed Batman Sourcebook and Wheel of Destruction for Different Worlds magazine and stated that "In conclusion, I'd have to say that I like the Batman Sourcebook, but I found a lot left to be desired in Wheel Of Destruction.
+Pick up the former, but skip the latter unless you're really desperate for a Batman module and are willing to do a little work before running it."